jundalisay/sp/content/en/research/yogananda/autobiography/chapter-39.md

-CHAPTER: 39
+---
-Therese Neumann, The Catholic Stigmatist
+title: "Therese Neumann, The Catholic Stigmatist"
+heading: Chapter 39
+description: ""
+c: "indigo"
+author: "Yogananda"
+weight: 338
+---

 “Return to india.
 I have waited for you patiently for fifteen years.
 Soon I shall swim out of the body and on to the Shining Abode.
 Yogananda, come!”

 Sri Yukteswar’s voice sounded startlingly in my inner ear as I sat in meditation at my Mt.
 Washington headquarters.
 Traversing ten thousand miles in the twinkling of an eye, his message penetrated my being like a flash of lightning.